pavellevap/rendered/Readme.txt

-This is an utility, that can render 3d scenes on the screen.
+<br> This is an utility, that can render 3d scenes on the screen. </br>